fguerri/AzureVNetIntegrationPatterns/README.md

 **Azure public services** are not deployed into any VNet.
 They are directly accessible from the internet, over public IP addresses owned by Microsoft and assigned to service instances at provisioning time.
 Public services can be consumed by any client with an internet connection (provided that the client possesses the required credentials).
 Most Azure PaaS services are public, examples of which include Azure SQL Database, Azure Storage and Azure Cosmos DB.

 PaaS services democratized access to advanced IT capabilities that, with more traditional computing paradigms, would be affordable only for very large organizations with enough resources (financial and technical) to acquire and manage the underlying infrastructure.
-However, the public nature of most PaaS services has soon emerged as a blocker to their adoption in many security-sensitive scenarios.
+However, the public nature of some PaaS services emerged as a challenge to their adoption in many security-sensitive scenarios.
 Microsoft Azure supports three **VNet integration patterns** to make PaaS services only accessible from clients deployed within Azure VNets and not accessible from the internet.
 Multiple patterns are required because of the architectural differences that exist among different public PaaS services.

 This article describes the three VNet integration patterns currently available on the platform (VNet injection, VNet service endpoints and Private Link) and the relationship between the architecture of a PaaS service and the integration pattern(s) that can be applied to it.